yuanbei/Nars-Wiki/Budget-Value.md

-Information on this page is highly correlated with the internal data structures used in OpenNARS and its control mechanism.
+While [truth](https://github.com/opennars/opennars/wiki/Truth-Value:-Definition-and-Examples) and [desire](https://github.com/opennars/opennars/wiki/Desire-Value:-Definition-and-Examples) values are user accessible metrics, budget value is mostly used in internal implementation and are not important in order to use the system.
+Information present on this page is highly related to internal data structures used in OpenNARS and its control mechanism.
 Please feel free to read those pages first in order to better understand budget value.

 Priority and durability are metrics used in implementation of OpenNARS and not available explicitly to the user.